 2. Use this one sentence: Feedback can be scary.
 People hate ambiguity, so when someone says “Can I give you some feedback?”, we might brace ourselves for impact.
 But it doesn’t have to be this way.
 Feeling anxious or uncertain about feedback doesn’t prepare us well for it.
 Fortunately, there’s one sentence leaders can use to transform feedback reactions and make sure their team members feel heard:

 “I’m giving you these comments because we have very high expectations, and I know you can reach them.”

-The person feels connected: Using “we” brings the person getting feedback into the group to build belonging
+They feel connected: Using “we” brings the person getting feedback into the group

-There’s a shared future: Sharing the group’s high standards sets a challenging goal for everyone to work toward, together
+There’s a shared vision of achievement: Sharing the group’s high standards sets a challenging goal for everyone to work toward, together